Suggested Searches

 Protecting Payloads

-The full results of the flight test will be seen when the capsule returns to Earth later this year.
-Its payload is a solution-based crystallization platform that processes pharmaceuticals in microgravity.
+The W-4 capsule’s payload is a solution-based crystallization platform that processes pharmaceuticals in microgravity.
 Researchers aboard the International Space Station and at Varda have found that manufacturing in the near-absence of gravity offers unique opportunities for the development of novel pharmaceutical products.
+The W-5 capsule’s payload includes hypersonic science and technology experiments.
+The full results of the flight tests will be seen as Varda analyzes the capsules and their payloads upon their return to Earth.